ianduquette/diamond-sim-csharp/.docs/test-writing-guidelines.md

 - [ ] Using `var` for local variables
 - [ ] Test names clearly describe what's being tested
 - [ ] Asserting against known values (not comparing two measurements unless testing relationships)
+- [ ] Using class-level constants instead of magic numbers or inline comments
+- [ ] Validation logic encapsulated in helper class methods (not repeated in tests)
+- [ ] Only ONE `// Assert` comment per test

 ## Remember